November 4, 2020

 Please find enclosed my proposed FY’22 School Department Budget.
 This document contains a broad overview as well as a detailed explanation of the District’s budget requests.
 It is organized into three sections:

 - Slide Presentation: This serves as an Executive Summary and the “story” of our budget.
 I chose to use this format to make it as transparent and accessible as possible for all readers.
 It is intended to be read in the order in which it is presented.

 - Financial Exhibits: There are six financial exhibits for your review.
 Each one summarizes the budget in a slightly different way and in varying degrees of depth and detail.

 - Line Item Detail: There are almost 400 line items in the School Department Budget, organized into 46 Cost Centers.
 This section of the budget is the most detailed and technical.
 It is contained herein to provide a maximum level of transparency.

-I do remain concerned about the future and our ability to maintain the quality of our programs and services when annual budget increases are at below-standard levels.
-I look forward to partnering with the School Committee and other Town officials to best position the Town of Duxbury and the Duxbury Public Schools for continued success.
+As always, I look forward to partnering with the School Committee and other Town officials to best position the Town of Duxbury and the Duxbury Public Schools for continued success.
 Thank you.